-Our latest science activity for kids is all about physics!
+Our latest STEM activity for kids is all about physics!
 You’ll be creating a homemade marble run and exploring what happens to the marble as you make changes to the track.
 (It’s similar to how a roller coaster works!)

 Whenever I present my kids with science experiments, my main goal is to inspire them to make predictions and critically think about the world around them.
 Both my 2 year old and 5 year old had a blast exploring this marble run!
 Lucy continuously came up with new ideas to try.
-(This post contains affiliate links to Amazon.)
+(This post contains affiliate links.)

 Science for Kids: Create a Homemade Marble Run